 - Think about your desktop, if you screen share, they will see all of it.
 Consider putting the things on your desktop in a folder.

 Now let’s talk about sharing from a browser.
-You select Google Chrome and it will just share what is displayed on browser without anything in the background.
+You select Google Chrome and it will just share what is displayed on the browser without anything in the background.
 Just make sure you have your browser open to the page you want to display.
 Once you connect it, just minimize it and go back to your ZOOM meeting to manage.

 Whiteboard is equally as easy.
 Just select whiteboard and you have a digital board your students will see.
 Again, it ends when you select END SHARE.